We offer a variety of services and products for the general public, available online and in our on-site shops, including:

-The BGS GeoSure datasets identify areas of potential natural ground movement, and therefore, potential hazard in Great Britain.
-These data have been produced by BGS geologists and geotechnical specialists and are presented as six GIS data layers related to the geohazard.
+The BGS GeoSure datasets identify areas of potential natural ground movement and therefore potential hazard in Great Britain.
+This data has been produced by our geologists and geotechnical specialists and is presented as six GIS data layers related to the geohazard.

-In light of UK Government guidance concerning the Coronavirus (COVID-19) BGS shops at Keyworth, Edinburgh and London are closed.
+In light of UK Government guidance concerning coronavirus (COVID-19), the BGS’s shops at Keyworth, Edinburgh and London are closed.
 We are also currently unable to supply all of our online products and many GeoReports are temporarily unavailable.
 We will still be able to supply the following reports via the links below:

 - radon: England and Wales GeoReport